 The Coquina Sands subdivision was the northernmost section of the original plat of Naples, filed in Lee County, Florida in 1887.
 At the time it was envisioned to use the same grid-type street layout that still exists in Old Naples.

 The first road from Fort Myers angled across The Moorings, Coquina Sands, and the Beach Club golf course, bringing travelers over a rough and sandy trace to the small collection of buildings near the pier.

 This route was abandoned following the construction of the Tamiami Trail in the 1920’s.
 A Coquina Sands resident, Monica Cameron, shared that a layer of crushed beach shells was uncovered when building her home in 1987.
 Her next-door neighbor, Lorenzo Walker, explained that it was there because her lot was located on “the old road to Bonita.”

 In 1946, the title to the northern portion of the Town of Naples passed to the Naples Company.
-Its holdings included The Naples Hotel, the community’s centerpiece on 12th Avenue South since 1889, and the Naples Golf and Beach Club that had been established in the Fall of 1930 by Allen Joslin of Cincinnati.
+The Naples Company holdings included The Naples Hotel on 12th Avenue South (since 1889) and the Naples Golf and Beach Club that had been established in the fall of 1930 by Allen Joslin of Cincinnati.

-Compiled by Monica Cameron, former President, CSA
+Compiled by Monica Cameron